Great Programs for Children and Youth

 The Sycamore Tree (Children's Liturgy)

-Summer has arrived, but St. Anne’s Children’s programs continue with the Sycamore Tree offered every Sunday at the 9:30 AM, 11:15 AM, and 5:30 PM services.
+The Sycamore Tree is offered every Sunday at the 9:30 AM and 5:30 PM services.
 Based on Luke 19: 1-10 when Zacchaeus, a small man, climbs a Sycamore tree to see Jesus, the Sycamore Tree children’s worship is a place and time for young children to engage in an interactive worship designed just for them.
 We offer an age-appropriate lesson, joyful music, and interactive prayer.
-At the 9:30 AM and 11:15 AM services, children are invited to the follow the acolyte to worship.
+At the 9:30 AM service, children are invited to the follow the acolyte to worship.
 Children rejoin their parents in time for the Eucharist.
 At the 5:30 PM service, children may be dropped off and picked up in the Sycamore Tree.
 Parents are always welcome to accompany their child!
 Questions?
 Contact Connie Saeger, Minister for Christian Formation with Children and Youth at 443-808-1361 or email@example.com.

 VBS (Very Big Story) Camp

-- Groups will be formed by age and grade, including a special group for rising 4th and 5th graders!
+- Groups will form by age and grade, including a special group for rising 4th and 5th graders!

 - We are accepting applications for Jr. Counselors who are rising 6th graders through High School Seniors

-- Registrations are due no later than June 25.
-Space is limited, so register in early May!
+- Registrations are due no later than June 27.
+Space is limited, so register early!

 - VBS Camp is free but donations are welcome.
 Also, please consider helping with snacks, or assisting with small groups.